AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/faq.md

 * For the Adobe Campaign Standard extension, please read the [Adobe Campaign standard push tracking tutorial](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/configuring-mobile/push-tracking.html?lang=en).
 * For the Adobe Campaign Classic extension, please read the [Adobe Campaign Classic push notifications tracking tutorial](./adobe-campaign-classic/api-reference.md#tracknotification-api).
-* For the Adobe Analytics - Mobile Services extension, please read the [set up tracking for Mobile Services push notifications tutorial](./adobe-analytics-mobile-services/index.md#set-up-push-tracking).

-## Migrating to Android Mobile Core 2.x and Compatible Extensions
+## Migrating to Android Mobile Core 2.x and compatible extensions

 ### Is there a change in minimum API level supported by Mobile SDK for Android?